Skip to content

 wh assertion create --shape Belief --about Location/dungeon --data '{"safe": true, "confidence": 0.8}'

-The deactivated assertion remains in the version history for auditability, but is hidden from default queries.
+The retracted assertion remains in the version history for auditability, but is hidden from default queries.

 When you create an assertion, the about target is version-pinned to the exact version of the subject at commit time: